 Or try one of our local challenge walks - Bronze, Silver or Gold standard.
 For more details visit: Teesdale Challenge Walks

 Curlews, lapwings and sky larks are frequently to be seen, also the rare Black Grouse, with a Black Grouse lek site only 7 miles away.
-If you havent seen the lek it is a piece of birdwatching theatre, where males display in order to attract a mate and now is the time to see it!
+If you havent seen the lek it is a piece of bird watching theatre, where males display in order to attract a mate and Spring is the time to see it!
 The wild flowers are outstanding, in Spring particularly the Spring Gentians then later in Summer the Hay Meadows come into their own.

 Attractions nearby include:

 |Moor House-Upper Teesdale National Nature Reserve|

 |The Bowes Museum, a hidden treasure, a jewel in the heart of beautiful Teesdale|

 |Raby Castle, a 14th century castle featuring a vast hall, medieval kitchen, gardens and deer park|